Raj Rajaratnam, Galleon Group, Anil Kumar, and Rajat Gupta insider trading cases: Origins of the case

 It was reported that Rajaratnam, Goel and Kumar were all part of the class of 1983 from Wharton school.

 The Sri Lankan stock market fell sharply after his arrest on insider trading charges in October 2009.
 Sri Lanka's Securities and Exchange Commission is reviewing the active stock trading of Raj Rajaratnam with a view of identifying any insider trading.

-It said he also conspired to get confidential information on the $5 billion purchase by Warren Buffett’s Berkshire Hathaway of Goldman preferred stock before the September 2008 announcement of that transaction.
+It said he also conspired to get confidential information on the $5 billion purchase by Warren Buffett’s Berkshire Hathaway of Goldman Sachs preferred stock before the September 2008 announcement of that transaction.
 The Wall Street Journal reported in April that a former member of the board of directors of Goldman Sachs and former McKinsey & Company chief executive Rajat Gupta told Rajaratnam about Berkshire's investment before it became public.
 Gupta stood to profit as would-be chairman of Galleon International, a co-founder of New Silk Route with Rajaratnam, and as a friend of Rajaratnam.
 In March 2011 Gupta was charged in an administrative proceeding by the SEC.
 Gupta maintained his innocence, countersued, won dismissal of the administrative charge, then was arrested on criminal charges.